Finite \'etale extension of Tate rings and decompletion of perfectoid algebras: The almost purity theorem for Witt-perfect rings

 \item $A \to B$ is called \textit{$I$-almost weakly \'etale}, if $A \to B$ is $I$-almost flat and $I$-almost weakly unramified.

-\item $A \to B$ is called \textit{$I$-almost \'etale}, if $A \to B$ is $I$-almost flat and $I$-almost unramified.
+\item $A \to B$ is called \textit{$I$-almost \'etale}, if $A\to B$ is $I$-almost flat and $I$-almost unramified.

-\item $A \to B$ is called \textit{$I$-almost finite \'etale}, if it is $I$-almost \'etale and $B$ is an $I$-almost finitely presented $A$-module. \end{enumerate} \end{definition}
+\item $A\to B$ is called \textit{$I$-almost finite \'etale}, if it is $I$-almost \'etale and $B$ is an $I$-almost finitely presented $A$-module. \end{enumerate} \end{definition}

-So far, we have been using the symbol $(A_0,I_0)$ to emphasize that $A_0$ is a ring of definition of some Tate ring and $I_0$ is its idempotent ideal.
-From now on, we will use $(A,I_0)$ and $(A_0,I)$ interchangeably not to make the writing heavy.
-Before going further, we clarify the relationship between "almost integrality" and "$I$-almost integrality" in a special case.
+So far, we have been using the symbol $(A_0,I_0)$ to emphasize that $A_0$ is a ring of definition of some Tate ring and $I_0$ is its ideal of definition.\footnote{The exceptional places are Lemma \ref{CompCokerKilled}, Proposition \ref{prop513}, and the introductory remark to it.
+We should remark that no finiteness conditions are not imposed on $I_0$ in Proposition \ref{prop513}.} One should keep in mind that $(R,I)$ is a basic setup; $R$ is a ring and $I$ is its idempotent ideal.
+Before going further, we clarify the relationship between ``almost integrality" and ``$I$-almost integrality" in a special case.